 Keep your #email marketing copy brief.Click To Tweet

 12. Include One CTA (But Don’t Be Afraid to Include It In Multiple Locations)Including a single call-to-action is a classic piece of email marketing advice.
 But, what about including that one CTA in multiple locations?
 This is a simple tip that can help increase clicks by placing a link at multiple spots where a reader is likely to be scanning across your copy: This email includes a CTA in each of the following places:

 - Header graphic.

 - Conclusion CTA button.

 13. Add a PS If You Need Extra LinksNewsletters and roundups, by their nature, include multiple links to various pieces of interesting content.
 But, if you’re writing a plain text email, it’s best to direct readers toward one location.
 For plain text emails though, if you have additional content to share, there is one place you can turn to: your PS section.
-Check out this example from Sujan Patel, co-founder at Voila Norbert, which lists information about his upcoming speaking appearances: Some other things you could consider including might be:
+"Check out this example from Sujan Patel, co-founder at Voila Norbert, which lists information about his upcoming speaking appearances: Some other things you could consider including might be:

 - Related articles or blog posts.

 Get more email traffic by including additional links in a PS after your signature.Click To Tweet